-- 15. Ensure that you have ALL the necessary flags ready before initiating the starting sequence.
-This includes the necessary flags for all divisions, postponement, individual recall and general recall. - 16.
-Refer to the Starting Sequence Instructions for times and flags. - 17.
-Timing must be actual time of day.
+- 16. Refer to the Starting Sequence Instructions for times and flags. - 17.
+Timing must be the actual time of day.
 DO NOT USE ELAPSED TIME. - 18.
 If there is no wind, or if the wind is shifting all over, do not begin the starting sequence.
 At the time that you would normally begin the starting sequence hoist the postponement signal with two sounds.
 When there is wind, lower the postponement signal with one sound, then one minute later start the sequence with the warning signal for division one. - 19.
 If you are in sequence and a sound gets missed, or the horn fails DO NOT sound the signal late, just skip it.
 The flag is the signal, the sound is a courtesy.
 If the flag is wrong or late then hoist the postponement flag with two sounds.
-One minute later lower the postponement flag with one sound, one minute after that re-commence the starting sequence for that division with their warning signal. - 20.
+One minute later lower the postponement flag with one sound, and one minute after that re-commence the starting sequence for that division with their warning signal. - 20.
 For Individual Recalls: Boat(s) are over early if any part of their hull is across the line at the start signal.
-Display the 'X' Flag with one (1) sound.
-Record the sail number/name of boat(s) and note whether they correctly restart.
-Display flag until all OCS boats are completely on pre-course side but not later than 4 minutes after the starting signal or one (1) minute before any later starting signal, whichever is earlier.
+Display the 'X' Flag within three to five (3-5) seconds and one (1) sound.
+Record the sail number/name of the boat(s) and note whether they correctly restart.
+Display flag until all OCS boats are completely on the pre-course side but not later than 4 minutes after the starting signal or one (1) minute before any later starting signal, whichever is earlier.
 Whenever possible the line judge should attempt to announce the OCS boat(s) with the VHF radio and by direct hail. - 21.
 For General Recalls: If too many boats are over early and the start is unfair, a general recall may be required.
 Display the First Substitute Flag with two (2) sounds.
 The Warning Signal for the new start of the recalled division shall be made one minute after the First Substitute is removed with one (1) sound, and the starts for any succeeding Divisions shall follow the new start.
 Reference Section 12.2 BQYC Racing Instructions.